 If you do this, you are ready to start generating leads on your company’s blog and, consequently, transform this space into a customer acquisition channel.

-I leave below 9 techniques to generate Leads with blog, all of them were tested here at RD and are active until publication.
+I leave below 9 techniques to generate Leads with a blog, all of them were tested here at Blogger Cage and are active until publication.

 1. Newsletter subscription

 This is the most primitive and easy way for you to capture the contact of your readers.
 If he came to your blog and is consuming some content, you may want to continue reading more, but not necessarily today.